idaholab/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step4.md

 - Fluid temperature increases monotonically from top to bottom.
 The temperature increases by about $600$ K which is $100$ K more than a typical pebble-bed high-temperature gas-cooled reactor.
 - The difference between solid and fluid temperature is much larger than in reality because the heat transfer coefficient is much smaller than in reality.
 - The solid temperature peaks roughly at core mid-height because of the peak in power density and the large difference between fluid and solid temperature.
-- Velocity increases towards the outlet because fluid density decreases.
+- Velocity increases towards the outlet because the fluid density decreases.

 !media generic-pbr-tutorial/MeshP4.png